mipmc/anki/README.md

 I transformed my transcripts of Pimsleurs Mandarin Chinese course to Anki Learning Cards and share them here: https://ankiweb.net/shared/info/1055164593

-Update: They removed the deck but you can still get the transcripted dialogues from the [way-back-machine](https://web.archive.org/web/20090527085007/http://fizzyfizzd.angelfire.com/pretty3.html).
+Update: They removed the deck but you can still get the transcribed dialogues from the [way-back-machine](https://web.archive.org/web/20090527085007/http://fizzyfizzd.angelfire.com/pretty3.html).

 As for now, there are only units 1 to 5 of a total of 30 units.